-Berklee’s libraries and learning resources are available to all Berklee students, alumni, faculty, and staff.
-In addition to traditional library print and electronic material, these resources include personalized research assistance, in-depth technology training, clinics/workshops with leaders in the fields of contemporary music and the performing arts, and more.
+The Library services and facilities are available to all Berklee students, alumni, faculty, and staff.
+In addition to traditional library print and electronic material, these resources include personalized research assistance, in-depth technology training, clinics and workshops with leaders in the fields of contemporary music and the performing arts, and more.

-Berklee’s Stan Getz Library (a.k.a. “the Getz”) is home to a collection of print and electronic publications, including many music scores, audio and video recordings, major online academic research databases and collections, scholarly journals, popular press periodicals, archives, and more.
+Berklee’s SGL is home to a collection of print and electronic publications, including many music scores, audio and video recordings, major online academic research databases and collections, scholarly journals, popular press periodicals, archives, and more.

-The Albert Alphin Library at Boston Conservatory at Berklee offers access to information in a variety of formats in the areas of dance, music, theater, and liberal arts.
+The AAL at Boston Conservatory at Berklee offers access to information in the areas of dance, music, theater, and liberal arts.
 This includes collected editions of composers’ works, plays and scripts, scores, recordings, electronic databases, periodicals, and more.